The end of stay-cation

 Do you need to cross things off your to-do list or snuggle in bed in the morning with your family?

 And then, next week, when you surface from your own stay-cation, let me hold your hand and show you had to gently nourish the seeds that you planted during your stay-cation.
 Join me for an opportunity to sink deeper into yourself, an opportunity to renew your commitment to your body, an opportunity to foster your energy and your health.

-Join me for The 25-Day Anti-Inflammatory Detox with Changes that Actually Last and a renewed you by the end of June.
+Join me for Tick Tock Detox: turn back the hands of time and a renewed you by the end of June.

 To stay-cations and reawakenings.

 P.S.
 Here’s what other’s have said about their June Tick Tock journeys. . .

 “I have experienced first hand the benefits of listening to my body.”